 Bringing together international experts in the field of radicalisation and national prison administrations, it aimed to provide and pilot assessment tools and an innovative training programme for prison staff on how to recognise and prevent the process of radicalisation.

-Specifically, R2PRIS aimed to create awareness of the broad scope of terrorism; the mindset and narratives used (through the understanding of: why prisons are a breeding ground for radicalisation, the difference between conversion, radicalisation and moving to extremist views (terminology), the pathways and levels of radicalisation, role in the network, recruitment tactics employed within the prison environment and indicators on how to identify vulnerable people at risk of radicalisation); to develop the tools and instruments for prison administration and line-level staff to recognize signs of radicalisation at an early stage within their specific facility; to provide common, consistent and effective instruments to help staff report their observations to the appropriate intelligence staff; to provide model procedures for intelligence staff to vet the data they receive from prison staff and to appropriately interpret it; to establish a series of training programmes and tools for all staff within a prison to respond appropriately to potential vulnerable individuals at risk of radicalisation.
+Specifically, R2PRIS aimed to create awareness of the broad scope of terrorism; the mindset and narratives used (through the understanding of: why prisons are a breeding ground for radicalisation, the difference between conversion, radicalisation and moving to extremist views (terminology), the pathways and levels of radicalisation, role in the network, recruitment tactics employed within the prison environment and indicators on how to identify vulnerable people at risk of radicalisation); to develop the tools and instruments for prison administration and line-level staff to recognise signs of radicalisation at an early stage within their specific facility; to provide common, consistent and effective instruments to help staff report their observations to the appropriate intelligence staff; to provide model procedures for intelligence staff to vet the data they receive from prison staff and to appropriately interpret it; to establish a series of training programmes and tools for all staff within a prison to respond appropriately to potential vulnerable individuals at risk of radicalisation.

 The project team developed the R2PRIS methodological framework as well as the “R2PRIS Radicalisation Prevention Toolset”, an assessment process that encompasses three assessment instruments, aiming at supporting a self-reflection and action planning process and or collecting data about the risks that may exist: 1) related to the prison environment; 2) among prisoners; 3) at the individual level (the Helicopter View, the Frontline Behavioural Observation Guidelines, and the Individual Radicalisation Screening).